AlekhyaViswanath/IceCreamOrder/README.md

 # IceCreamOrder App
-This is a simple icecream ordering app done for a Project Centered Course on Coursera
+This is a simple icecream ordering app.